 If the school decides to impose a ban, the school must ensure it acts reasonably.
 The school should notify the parent of its proposal to implement the ban and must give the parent an opportunity to make written representations.
 If the ban is imposed with immediate effect due to the severity of the circumstances, the parent must still be given an opportunity to present their side of the story in the form of written representations.
 The ban should be kept under review, and applied for no longer than is reasonable, taking into account the facts and circumstances surrounding the matter.

-If a parent breaches the conditions of the ban this is considered to be a criminal offence under section 547 of the Education Act 1996 and the school can physically remove the parent from the school premises.
+If a parent breaches the conditions of the ban this may be constitute a criminal offence under section 547 of the Education Act 1996 (Act).
+The school can seek to physically remove the parent from the school premises.
 This removal can be administered by a police officer or a person authorised by the school.
 The parent may also be liable to a fine of up to £500.
 It is arguable whether merely trespassing on school premises (in defiance of a ban) is an offence under the Act, however given that being present in defiance of a ban is likely to cause disturbance ‘to the annoyance’ of those who are lawfully present, an offence would appear to be a low bar.

 The parent’s ban from the school premises will not automatically extend to communications between the parent and the school.
 If a parent is sending excessive numbers of emails to the school or calling the school repeatedly, the school may consider taking restrictive measures, for example, stopping all communication between certain staff members and the parent and requiring information to be passed through a single person/email address instead.
 The school could, for example, state that all emails will be picked up, read and responded to on a weekly basis save in matters of urgency where the school would of course need to ensure it acts in the best interests of the child.
 Again, all such measures should be reasonable, proportionate and subject to review.